 Make sure you have these important phone numbers at your fingertips

-When you have a question, you want to the right phone numbers easily available.
+When you have a question, you want to have the right phone numbers easily available.
 That’s why we at GibsonSingleton sent magnets listing local public service numbers to our neighbors in Gloucester, Mathews, and Middlesex counties.

 These magnets contain non-emergency numbers for the local sheriff’s office, fire and rescue, Virginia State Police, Animal Control, the Virginia Department of Transportation, as well as Parks & Recreation, your local library, and Traffic/Bridge information.